patcadelina/prometheus-wiki/Console-and-Alert-Field-Templates.md

 | humanize1024  | number        | string  | Like `humanize`, but uses 1024 as the base rather than 1000 |
 | humanizeDuration | number        | string  | Converts a duration in seconds to a more readable format. |

-Humanizing functions are intended to produce reasonable output for consumptions by humans, and are not guaranteed to return the same results between versions.
+Humanizing functions are intended to produce reasonable output for consumption by humans, and are not guaranteed to return the same results between versions.

 ## Strings